Wood Brothers Racing: Modern era

 By 1990, the Wood Brothers returned to the No. 21 Ford with Citgo as their sponsor.
 After losing Neil Bonnett early in the season, Eddie and Len Wood needed a replacement driver.
 They turned to their longtime friend Dale Jarrett, who was ready for his chance in the Winston Cup Series.
 As the son of former NASCAR champion and broadcaster Ned Jarrett, Dale Jarrett had grown up in the sport alongside the Wood Brothers.

-The choice of Jarrett turned out to be a brilliant one.
 In their first full season together in 1991, Jarrett brought the Wood Brothers' No. 21 car to victory lane at Michigan, narrowly defeating Davey Allison in one of NASCAR's closest finishes.
 This victory demonstrated that the Wood Brothers team still had what it took to win and marked a significant milestone for Jarrett, providing his first career win and serving as a launching pad for one of the most successful careers in modern NASCAR history.

 The Michigan victory upheld a unique tradition for the Wood Brothers team: every rookie driver who had completed a full season in their No. 21 car had secured at least one win.
-Even more impressive, from 1953 to 2002, every driver who raced a full season with the Wood Brothers had achieved at least one victory, though in one instance, the win was not in a points-paying race.
+From 1953 to 2002, every driver who raced a full season with the Wood Brothers had achieved at least one victory, though in one instance, the win was not in a points-paying race.

 The Wood-Jarrett partnership was regarded as one of the most promising in NASCAR.
 However, Jarrett was soon drawn away by Washington Commanders coach and Joe Gibbs, who established a new team Joe Gibbs Racing with the financial resources to attract Jarrett.
 Leaving the No. 21 car, Jarrett began driving the No. 18 Interstate Batteries Chevy, a move that led to his first Daytona 500 victory.

 Jarrett's tenure in the No. 21 car was brief, spanning only 53 races across two seasons, but it resulted in one victory and over $600,000 in earnings.
 This experience further solidified the Wood Brothers team's reputation as a premier organization in NASCAR, known for nurturing future superstars.